tiagoCuervo/JapaNet/README.md

-# Segmentation and classification of ancient Japanese Kuzushiji characters
+# Detection and classification of ancient Japanese Kuzushiji characters

 # Table of Contents